 If I am found responsible for misconduct, what will happen?

-Will my parent(s)/guardian(s) have access to my disciplinary record and what is the Family Educational Rights and Privacy Act (FERPA)?
+Will my parent(s)/guardian(s) have access to my disciplinary record, and what is the Family Educational Rights and Privacy Act (FERPA)?

 Under the Family Rights and Privacy Act (FERPA) of 1974, as amended, Appalachian State University is restricted in releasing student information without the consent of the student.
-It provides the student a right to inspect his/her records and restrict the disclosure of those records.
+It provides the student a right to inspect their records and restrict the disclosure of those records.
 Further information about FERPA is available on the U.S Department of Education FERPA website .

 “The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
-The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education”.
+The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.”

 - Login in to Appalnet